tianchengzhe/EllipTrack_docs/docs/tutorial.rst

    The text box will display ``Z:/projects/tracking_code/submission2/ctc_hela/training_raw/01/`` (or other paths in your local computer).
 *  Illumination Bias --- Leave empty, since this information is not provided.
 *  Filename --- Procedure: Type "t" in the text box; Click "Add Frame ID" and Type 3 in the pop-up text box; Type ".tif" in the text box.
-Result should be "t%03t.tif".
+The result should be "t%03t.tif".

    Click "Check Filename" and the following message box appears.
 The input filename meets expectation.